dsmsuite/dsmsuite.github.io/dsm_overview.md

 ![uml](https://dsmsuite.github.io/assets/img/dsm_overview/uml.png "uml")

 The design shown above intentionally contains the some typical design errors:
-* A cyclical relation between A4 and A5.
+* A cyclic relation between A4 and A5.
 * A relation from A3 to P3 against the expected layering.
 * A relationship from P5 to D3 that skips a layer.
-* An unused class A6 without incoming relationships.
+* An unused element A6 without incoming relationships.
-* A class U2 with many in- and outgoing relationships (not shown because it would clutter the diagram too much).
+* A element U2 with many in- and outgoing relationships (not shown)

-Showing the many relations to and from the classes U1 to U3 obfuscates the diagram.
+Showing the many relations to and from the elements U1 to U3 obfuscates the diagram.
 This illustrates that the widely used UML notation is not suitable for representation of large amounts of dependencies.
 For that reason, UML diagrams often does not show all relationships, but only the most essential, making it an incomplete view of the model.